jsoref/pdns/pdns/recursordist/docs/settings.rst

 -----------------
 -  IP address

 If set to an IP or IPv6 address, will send all available metrics to this server via the carbon protocol, which is used by graphite and metronome.
-Moreover you can specify more than one server using a comma-delimited list, ex: carbon-server=10.10.10.10,10.10.10.20.
+Moreover, you can specify more than one server using a comma-delimited list, ex: carbon-server=10.10.10.10,10.10.10.20.
 You may specify an alternate port by appending :port, for example: ``127.0.0.1:2004``.
 See :doc:`metrics`.